a-levra/a-levra/README.md

 - **Built-in Commands**: Implement built-in commands like `cd`, `echo`, `env`, `exit`, and more.
 - **Signal Handling**: Handle signals gracefully.

-# Next project : basic ELF Virus
+# Next project : basic ELF Infecter

 ELF is the binary format for Linux ( it's PE for Windows, Mach-o for mac).
 ## Features
 - Infect an ELF file,
 - Add a payload as a sections,